What hiring managers actually look for

 2. Professional summary

-Your summary is a three to four sentence pitch that leads with your biggest sales numbers.
-Think of it as the opening of a cold call: you have seconds to prove value.
+Your summary is a three to four sentence pitch that leads with your biggest selling numbers.
+Think of it as greeting a customer at the door: you have seconds to show value.

 3. Sales metrics

-Consider adding a dedicated metrics section right after your summary.
-A short grid of key numbers gives hiring managers an instant snapshot of your performance: quota attainment percentage, total revenue generated, average deal size, and client retention rate.
+Consider adding a dedicated metrics row right after your summary.
+A short grid of key numbers gives a manager an instant snapshot of your performance: percent to quota, average transaction value, units per transaction, and customer satisfaction or loyalty sign up rate.

 4. Skills

 List hard and soft skills that match the job posting.
-Include CRM tools, sales methodologies, and measurable competencies rather than vague descriptors.
+Include POS and CRM tools, floor operations, and measurable competencies rather than vague descriptors.

 5. Work experience

 Each bullet should pair an action with a measurable result.
-Sales managers want to see what you did and what happened because of it.
+A hiring manager wants to see what you did and what happened because of it.

 Key skills to include

-The best sales resumes blend technical tools with proven selling competencies.
-Prioritize skills that match the job description and can be backed up with results.
+The best salesperson resumes blend the tools you operate with proven selling competencies.
+Prioritize the skills below that match the job description and can be backed up with results.

 Tip: Mirror the exact phrasing from the job posting.
-If the listing says "pipeline development" instead of "pipeline management," use their language so your resume passes ATS filters.
+If the listing says "point of sale" instead of "POS," use their language so your resume passes ATS filters.

 Resume summary examples you can steal